John Coker (basketball)

 John Michael Coker (born October 28, 1971) is an American professional basketball player born in Richland, Washington.

 Playing at center at 7'0", he has played in the NBA for three teams and also in the Continental Basketball Association with the Idaho Stampede.
-He has also been under contract with, but has not played in any regular season games for the Toronto Raptors (1997), Houston Rockets (1999) and Minnesota Timberwolves (2000).
+He has also been under contract with, but never played in any regular season games for the Toronto Raptors (1997), Houston Rockets (1999) and Minnesota Timberwolves (2000).